 How to manage your team remotely

-Provide the right tools
+Provide the right tools to remote employees

 Some business owners may also want to subsidize employees’ Internet or mobile data plans to ensure they have sufficient bandwidth and speed.

 At the heart of managing remote teams, says Pastrikos, is the ability to communicate.

 Frequent and consistent communications not only keeps people “in the loop” but also helps maintain morale and makes up for the loss of everyday water cooler talk at the office.

 “If your team usually meets once a month or every two weeks, bump that up to at least once a week.
 And prioritize that meeting.”

 Weekly one-on-one check-ins with team members allow leaders to know how people are doing.
 Some employees may need support but aren’t comfortable sharing their concerns in a group setting.
 Pastrikos says that having regular conversations, even taking a few minutes to talk and connect over non-business-related interests, will help them feel more comfortable to speak up if a problem does come up.

 If your team usually meets once a month or every two weeks, bump that up to at least once a week.
 And prioritize that meeting.

 Take into account employees’ different time zones